Failure sucks. Failure is difficult. Failure hurts. Trust me, I get it.

 Moving towards a worthy goal is like flying through the galaxy on a rocket ship.
 Even though you know where you’re headed, you’re going to be pulled off course by the gravitational force of planets, stars, and even passing asteroids.

 Knowing that these setbacks will happen is crucial.
-Strategizing for failure, anticipating obstacles, and thinking through how you’ll recover from blows to your plans will help you successfully manage hurdles – asteroids – as they occur.
+Strategizing for failure, anticipating obstacles, and thinking about how you’ll get unstuck from roadblocks is what keeps you going when you inevitably encounter asteroids.

 5. Incorporate After-Action Reviews